gacor84/ANOVA/anova.md

 The degrees of freedom are the number of parameters that may vary independently (the number of observations minus 1).

-- Treatment degrees of freedom: we are comparing 1 mean per soil type with the overall mean (3 parameters), so we have: $3-1=2$ degrees of freedom.
+- Treatment degrees of freedom: we are comparing 1 mean per soil type with the overall mean (3 parameters), so we have:
+$3-1=2$ degrees of freedom

-- Error degrees of freedom: we are comparing 10 observations per soil type with the soil type mean (10 parameters by soil type), so we have: $(10-1)*3=9*3=27$ degrees of freedom.
+- Error degrees of freedom: we are comparing 10 observations per soil type with the soil type mean (10 parameters by soil type), so we have:
+$(10-1)*3=9*3=27$ degrees of freedom

-- Total degrees of freedom: we are comparing 30 observations with the overall mean (30 parameters), so we have: $30-1=29$ degrees of freedom.
+- Total degrees of freedom: we are comparing 30 observations with the overall mean (30 parameters), so we have:
+$30-1=29$ degrees of freedom

 ```r